bhanu613/ml4nlu-longnet-theoretical-and-architectural-review/README.md

 ## Personal motivation

-Many of the texts we study in computational linguistics at Universität Trier, for instance, German legal documents, parliamentary debates, long historical sources — are far longer than what standard
+Many of the texts we study in computational linguistics at Universität Trier, for instance, German legal documents, parliamentary debates, long historical sources- are far longer than what standard
 Transformers can process in a single pass.
 This made LongNet a natural choice for a term paper: we wanted to understand, at a technical level, what it would take to handle such texts as unified sequences rather than disconnected chunks.